MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

 5. Back on the **Create a Key Vault** blade, click on **Review + Create > Create**

+    > [!NOTE]
-    > **Note**: Wait for the Azure Key vault to be provisioned.
+    > Wait for the Azure Key vault to be provisioned.
 This should take less than 1 minute.

 6. On the **Your deployment is complete** blade, click on **Go to resource**.
 7. On the Azure Key vault blade, in the vertical menu on the left side of the blade, in the **Objects** section, click on **Secrets**.